drewgates/raspberry_pi_intro/README.md

 ## What to buy:
+* [Raspberry Pi 3 Model B+](https://www.arrow.com/en/products/raspberrypi3b/raspberry-pi-foundation) - this is what we use in the classes at MakerspaceCT.

+**or**

-* [Raspberry Pi 3 Model B+](https://www.arrow.com/en/products/raspberrypi3b/raspberry-pi-foundation) - this is the latest (and most powerful) Raspberry Pi computer.
+* [Raspberry Pi 4 Model B](https://www.canakit.com/raspberry-pi-4-basic-kit.html) - this is the latest Raspberry Pi as of September 2019. **You should purchase a USB-C power supply known to work with the Pi 4 if you are going this route.
+Not all USB-C power supplies will function properly ([click for more info](https://bgr.com/2019/07/10/raspberry-pi-4-usb-c-charging-issue-how-to-fix-the-power-problem/)).**

 **NOTE: As of Spring 2019, this is no longer the case.
 The Raspberry Pi 4 is now available (and supports dual displays and substantial additional processing power and RAM).
-The Smraza kit will still work with the Pi4, but the Raspberry Pi 4 does require a USB-C power supply [(official supply recommended)](https://bgr.com/2019/07/10/raspberry-pi-4-usb-c-charging-issue-how-to-fix-the-power-problem/)**
+The Smraza kit will still work with the Pi4, but the Raspberry Pi 4 does require a USB-C power supply**

-### You'll also need
+### You'll also need:

 * [Smraza Starter Kit](https://www.amazon.com/Smraza-Starter-Ultrasonic-Distance-Raspberry/dp/B01MATM4XF/ref=sr_1_2?ie=UTF8&qid=1546989796&sr=8-2&keywords=smraza+raspberry+pi+arduino) - While this is the kit used in class, it's not necessarily better than any similar kit.
 I like this kit specifically because it includes the ribbon cable and T-Plus breakout board for connecting the GPIO pins to your breadboard.
 * 8GB+ MicroSD Card (Class 10) - Any "Class 10" or "UHS-I" will work fine.
 I have a bulk supplier I use, but these can be readily found from Amazon, Newegg, Best Buy, or a number of other retailers.
 * [5v, 2.5a MicroUSB Power Supply](https://www.amazon.com/CanaKit-Raspberry-Supply-Adapter-Listed/dp/B00MARDJZ4) - Again, this is not "THE" power supply to buy.
 You may have a cell phone charger that will function adequately.
-The important note is that the Raspberry Pi 3 Model B+ requires 2.5 Amps, so an older phone charger may not provide enough power.
+The important note is that the Raspberry Pi 3 Model B+ requires 2.5 Amps, so an older phone charger may not provide enough power. **If you are buying a Raspberry Pi 4, the kit above includes the appropriate power supply.
+This supply will not work with the Raspberry Pi 4.**
 * USB Keyboard/Mouse - I like the [Logitech K400](https://www.amazon.com/Logitech-Wireless-Keyboard-Control-Touchpad/dp/B014EUQOGK) wireless keyboard/trackpad combo, but any USB keyboard and mouse will do.
 * HDMI Cable - or the appropriate cable for the display you plan to use.
 The monitors here all have HDMI input, so we use HDMI-to-HDMI cables, but at home my monitor only has DVI input, so I use an HDMI-to-DVI cable.
+The Raspberry Pi 4 uses MicroHDMI, not full-size HDMI, so make sure you're purchasing the right cable.

+### Other
+* [WiringPi](http://wiringpi.com/) - the utility for controlling the `gpio` pins.

 If you have any questions, ask!